 Inala Cooper is a Yawuru woman from Broome in The Kimberley, Western Australia.
-She grew up in South West Victoria on Gunditjmara land and has lived on the land of the Kulin Nations in Melbourne for over 20 years.
+She grew up in South West Victoria on Gunditjmara land and has lived on the land of the Kulin Nations in Melbourne for the last 25 years.
 Inala has a Masters in Human Rights Law and is an advocate for Indigenous rights and social justice.
-She encourages young Indigenous people to connect with their culture and find strength in their identities.
-Inala is Director Murrup Barak, Melbourne Institute for Indigenous Development at University of Melbourne and a Director on the Board of Culture Is Life.
+Inala has worked in higher education for over a decade and is currently the Director of Murrup Barak, Melbourne Institute for Indigenous Development at University of Melbourne.
+Inala is also a Director on the Board of Culture Is Life, and a Director on the Board of the Barpirdhila Foundation.

 Christiana McCudden has practised in commercial litigation and payments law for more than fifteen years.
 She advises clients in respect of commercial and corporate disputes and also advises a variety of public and private entities in respect of payments regulations and contractual arrangements.